JeroenAdam/JeroenAdam/README.md

 <details>
   <summary>:wrench: My activities (click to unfold)</summary>
-After having been self-employed as an IT-shop owner, teaching children IT-skills and acquiring a sailboat, I made the decision to start a new life outside the European Union.
+After having been an IT-shop owner, teaching children IT-skills and acquiring a sailboat, I made the decision to start a new life outside the European Union.
 </details>
 <br />